gramps-project/gramps-web-docs/docs/development/backend/setup.md

 ```
 python3 -m gramps_webapi --config path/to/config run
 ```
-The API will be accesible at `http://127.0.0.1:5000` by default, which displays an empty page.
+The API will be accessible at `http://127.0.0.1:5000` by default, which displays an empty page.
 Access your Gramps data using the API described by [gramps-project.github.io/gramps-web-api](https://gramps-project.github.io/gramps-web-api/).
 For example, to show people go to `http://127.0.0.1:5000/api/people`

 #### Options